KrisDunning/data-structures-and-algorithms/javascript/code-challenges/graph/README.md

 Returns the total number of nodes in the graph
 0 if there are none

+### breadth first

+Arguments: Node
+Return: A collection of nodes in the order they were visited.
+Display the collection

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 Space : O(n) - the size of the storage is dependent on how many items are added to the graph